-Disadvantaged children, homeless teens and low-income families in St. Louis don’t have the money, transportation or know-how required to navigate today’s complex healthcare system.
-The Institute for Family Medicine provides convenient, cost-effective care at trusted points of service in the community including schools, shelters and other social service organizations.
+Disadvantaged children, homeless teens and low-income families in St. Louis don’t have the money, transportation or know-how required to navigate today’s complex healthcare system. iFM Community Medicine provides convenient, cost-effective care at trusted points of service in the community including schools, shelters and other social service organizations.
 Our creative partnerships provide continuity of care, ensuring improved health outcomes and helping our disadvantaged patients get back on their feet while learning how to be responsible for their own health.

-Read more about our community-based clinics below, or view our Interactive Map!
+Read more about our community-based clinics below, or view our Map!

 Covenant House Missouri

 Homeless and runaway teens seeking shelter at Covenant House have access to our on-site clinic weekly.
 Our nurse practitioner provides physicals and acute care.
 All services are provided at no out-of-pocket cost to patients.

 Epworth Drop-In Center

 iFM Community Medicine provides primary care and preventative medicine to youth and young adults (16-25) who are homeless or are aging out of the foster care system.

 iFM Community Medicine provides physicals and acute health care at Every Child’s Hope living facilities, where children and teens are provided a safe environment, free of abuse and neglect.
 In this time of transition in their lives, iFM Community Medicine visits twice every week and serves as the primary care provider for kids in need of stability.